-Keywords: Search Engines, Academic Performance, Students, Secondary School, Students necessary for the development of harmonious relationships and a cohesive community.
+Keywords: Search Engines, Academic Performance, Students, Secondary School, Students prosperity.
+Education instills values such as discipline, honesty, and empathy, all of which are necessary for the development of harmonious relationships and a cohesive community.
 Formal education in Nigeria takes place at the primary, secondary and tertiary levels.
 The study will specifically focus on secondary education.